nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Listing all entities of a classification : `list`

 Shows a list of all entities in Reroll's database.
+If no classification is given, all entities are shown instead.

 Format: `list CLASSIFICATION`

 Examples:
 * `list char` shows a list of all characters
+* `list mob` shows a list of all mobs
+* `list item` shows a list of all items
+* `list` shows all entities

 ### View an entity's details: `view`